 So the above was our initial plan.
 But we ended up taking a day tour to Sintra and got to explore Cabo da Roca and Cascais.

 Cabo da Roca or Cape Roca is a cape that forms the westernmost point of continental Europe.
 The weather was perfect for the trip.

 Cascais was also stunning with a small town, coastal vibes.
 We actually loved the beaches of Cascais and hope to return someday here for an extended trip.

 With or without the tour, you can easily return to Lisbon by evening (06:00- 07:00 pm).
 You will be back in the city center (Rossio station or at Commerce Square depending on the medium of transport).

 This evening try a different area.
 Head to the Restauradores Square and Avenida da Liberdade for food and shopping.

-The Praça dos Restauradores is the most northern of Baixa district.
+The Praça dos Restauradores are the most northern of the Baixa district.
 It is located at the southeast end of Avenida da Liberdade or Liberty Avenue.
 The Avenida da Liberdade and the Restauradores Square have their origins in a public park.

 Today Avenida da Liberdade is home to international luxury brands known for shopping like Louis Vuitton, Prada, Gucci and other, hotels, and fine dining.